The Perfect 1, 2, or 3 Days in Sofia Itinerary

 Where to Stay in Sofia

-Art ‘Otel — This hotel is a great option if you are after a little bit more luxury on your trip to Sofia.
-They have a number of clean and comfortable rooms available and breakfast is included in the rooms rate.
-It is also conveniently located within walking distance or an easy metro ride to all of Sofia’s main attractions.
+Art ‘Otel – This hotel has a number of clean and comfortable rooms available and breakfast is included in the rooms rate.
+It is also conveniently located to all of Sofia’s main attractions.

-Les Fleurs Boutique Hotel — Located on the thriving Vitosha Boulevard, this boutique hotel is ideal for those looking for a plush place to stay in the Bulgarian capital.
-They have a range of comfortable and stylish rooms to choose from, an unbeatable location and a great breakfast included in the room rate!
+Les Fleurs Boutique Hotel – Located on the thriving Vitosha Boulevard, this boutique hotel has a range of comfortable and stylish rooms to choose from, an unbeatable location and a great breakfast.

 Hostel Mostel – If you’re travelling solo or on a budget, then you really can’t go wrong with Hostel Mostel.
 This is one of the best hostels in Sofia and is a great place to meet other travellers.